PedroSimbera/AboutMe_PedroSimbera/README.md

       - Two of them are divided into 100-day challenges:

-        - I'm x/100 days into reading books by great Brazilian authors.
+        - I'm x/100 days into reading great books.

         - I'm x/100 days into studying German on Duolingo (I'm still a beginner, but the important thing is to start!).